KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-MirrorMirrorOnTheWall by joanaz](https://github.com/joanaz/MMM-MirrorMirrorOnTheWall)

+1. There are duplicates in the keywords in your package.json: Alexa
-1. No image found.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-MirrorMirrorOnTheWall.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-MirrorMirrorOnTheWall.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-MirrorMirrorOnTheWall.js`: It looks like a package is loaded via CDN.
+4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-MirrorMirrorOnTheWall.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+6. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update section (like `## Update`).
+8. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-8. Recommendation: The README seems not to have an install section (like `## Installation`).
+9. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-9. Recommendation: The README seems to have a config example without a trailing comma.
+10. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-10. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-11. Recommendation: There is no CHANGELOG file.
+12. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-12. Recommendation: There is no CODE_OF_CONDUCT file.
+13. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-MktIndex by thess](https://github.com/thess/MMM-MktIndex)